Q: How big is the SteakAger?

 Q: How is it powered?

-Q: Is it OK for the cable to go outside the fridge?
+Q: For the Original is it OK for the cable to go outside the fridge?

 A: Yes it is a very thin ribbon cable and does not compromise the functionality of the fridge.

-Q: How doe the meat not get contaminated from other things inside the fridge?
+Q: For the Original how does the meat not get contaminated from other things inside the fridge?

 A: We use a UVC light which kills bacteria and eliminates odors so the meat is not effected.
 UVC is a very specific wavelength 253NM of light used to disinfect the air, and we circulate the air 14 times per minute.